Open 9:00 a.m. to 6:00 p.m. Last entry at 5:00 p.m.

 Thank you for your generous support to ensure a future for elephants in the wild.
-Because of you, we were able to raise $250,000 this year (and counting) to help wild elephants.
+Because of you, we were able to raise $250,000 in 2013 and we are continuing our work in 2014 to help protect elephants in the wild.
+The 3,215 signatures you provided to help stop the sale of ivory in the United States has already made 2014 a banner year!

 The Houston Zoo cares for a herd of 7 Asian Elephants and is dedicated to protecting our herds’ counterparts in the wild.
 We partner with elephant conservation efforts worldwide to ensure the survival of the species.
 Each year the Houston Zoo holds an annual fundraiser to support wildlife conservation efforts both locally and globally.
 This year we are focusing on a time-sensitive, critical mission: saving elephants from extinction.